gadget-the/basic-virtual-assistant/README.md

-Text to Speech

-Using pyttsx3, a Python Text to Speech library https://pypi.org/project/pyttsx3/

 Commands
 *   Weather: Things like "How hot is it out there?" and "What's the temperature in Atlanta, Georgia"
 *   Smarthouse: Was never actually connected to anything.
 Just a placeholder for such a system. "turn on the lights in the living room", "open the garage door", "dim the lights to 50%", "Is the garage door open?"